After years of delay, climate talks face a new problem: speed

 Critics, however, say both deals and the national commitments so far made under the Paris Agreement are less ambitious than what is needed.

-The U.N. environment agency, UNEP, says those national pledges put the world on track for temperature hikes of 2.9 to 3.4 degrees Celsius.
+The U.N. environment agency, UNEP, says those national pledges put the world on track for an average temperature hike of 2.9 to 3.4 degrees Celsius above pre-industrial times.

 Record temperatures and worsening weather extremes are already putting many people at risk even with the warming of just over 1 degree Celsius registered so far, development experts say.